Ten of Blades: Ruin

 Air in Earth is connected to various gases trapped in the ground.
 Highly flammable or toxic, or otherwise harmless, They represent a wealth that can only be had through knowledge, science and technology, cornerstones of Air.

 Therefore, the rewards of the card are great, if one understands how to unlock them. otherwise it may all appear just as the old aeon packs show, to those who cling to the ways of the dead.

 The Scene: Ra Hoor Khut stands before a holographic representation of his fleet, ready to do battle with enemies of his crown and reign.
 The presence of enemies in this card is at its peak, it is where all the problems are.
 As the Lord of War and Vengeance, Ra as Ra Hoor Khut or Montu’s Aeonic presence, is also called The Age of Science, and so a scientist, an anthropomorphic bird man, as depicted in Sumer or Egypt, stands beside him.

 Ra Hoor Khut is a dangerous character and has made himself known in the modern era through the reception of the famous Liber Al Vel Legis, or, Book of the Law.
 The messages in the book are most dire about the state of the world and mankind’s purpose in it.

-While there are highly militaristic technology and strategy inferred here, there is also Silence and Strength, Vengeance, and Abrahadabra.
+While there are highly militaristic technologies and strategies inferred here, there is also Silence and Strength, Vengeance, and Abrahadabra.
 For the legion of allies there is also amusement, fun and games to be had.